 git checkout doesn’t move any branches around.

-You can also check out arbitrary commits by passing in the commit reference instead of a branch.
+You can also check out arbitrary commits by passing the commit reference instead of a branch.
 This does the exact same thing as checking out a branch: it moves the

 HEAD reference to the specified commit.
-For example, the following command will check out out the grandparent of the current commit:
+For example, the following command will check out the grandparent of the current commit:

 git checkout HEAD~2